utlib/iiif-to-go-viscoll/README.md

 To end, simply run `stop.bat` for Windows, `stop.command` for Mac OS X, or `stop.sh` for Ubuntu.

-*Command Line Usage: You can also start VisColl in a Box using `vagrant up` and shut it down using `vagrant halt`.*
+*Command Line Usage: You can also start VisColl in a Box using `vagrant up` and shut it down using `vagrant halt`.
+If you wish to see diagnostic output while the box is starting up, run `vagrant up --debug`.*

 ## Uninstallation